landoskape/vrAnalysis/README.md

 ## Capabilities
 vrAnalysis can do the following things:
-- Manage a database (in conjunction with Microsoft Access tables, but can work with any SQL database with a few adjustments).
+- Manage a database (can work with any SQL database with a few adjustments).
-- Register and preprocess experimental data including behavior, imaging, and potentially facecam data (not coded yet).
+- Register and preprocess experimental data including behavior, and imaging.
-- Manually annotate results, especially related to whether cells express a counter-fluorophore and for annotating tracked ROIs (not coded yet).
+- Manually annotate results, especially related to whether cells express a counter-fluorophore (finished) and for annotating tracked ROIs (not coded yet).
 - Analyzing data using organized analysis objects that make it easy to do an analysis across groups of sessions from the database.